Advertising Reports: How to Prepare Them

 Tip 2: Always write accompanying emails

 Even if the client has stated that the report format and metrics are clear, this is not enough.
 Accompanying emails and comments are always necessary.
 These provide explanations of the data and a summary of the results, helping you quickly understand the report—even months later or in the absence of a specialist.
-Essentially, this serves as a report summary, including achievements, plans, goals, challenges, and recommendations.
+Essentially, this serves as a summary of the report, including achievements, plans, goals, challenges, and recommendations.